 Why Frank Lebby Stanton Elementary School?

-- We are a student-centered school where learning is our top priority!
+- We are a student-centered school where learning is the top priority!

 - Students are engaged in project-based learning (PBL) in a STEM Signature Lab.